Hit the Road & Visit These Cheap Family Vacation Spots All Over the US!

 - Experience the spotlight in the picturesque Antelope Canyon with Navajo Tours.
-Tickets start at $60 for children, and you can only experience Antelope Canyon via a guided tour.
+Tickets start at around $92 per person, and you can only experience Antelope Canyon via a guided tour.
 The opportunity to visit this magical place is truly worth the cost!

 - Ride a classic train car on the Grand Canyon Railway.
 People of all ages will love the old-fashioned experience and gorgeous views of the canyon.

 - Hike along the Rim Trail.
 While the Grand Canyon is filled to the brim with hiking trails, many of them are fairly difficult, even for experienced hikers.
 The Rim Trail is a wonderful, free-to-explore trail that the little ones will be able to enjoy as well.

 Hip Tip: To maximize your savings, check this website for fee-free days!